umehkg/spgame/comments/README.md

 - Type III should be 99% UDP. further tests needed. case 0 is important
 - Handling login credentials (and responses) are by TCP(type I)
 - 0x2807(Type I) **overrides** Type II Login
+- partial success in creating login response with basic playerInfo. relies on -1 subcase

 21 Dec 2014
 -----